Nex-Pro/docs/docs/worlds/host-a-world-advanced.md

             - HIFI_ASSIGNMENT_CLIENT_ENTITIES_SERVER_PORT=48006
 ```

-Rename every instance of `my-world` with the name of you world.
+Rename every instance of `my-world` with the name of your world.

 ```yml
 volumes: